inyunita/image-processing/README.md

 In this content also evaluate 1000 image using MSE, RMSE, and PSNR

-## 2. Morphological Operation with Python
+## 4. Morphological Operation with Python

 - Dilasi
 - Erosi
 - Opening
 - Closing

+## 5. Ekstraksi Fitur Bentuk
+- Segmentasi

+## 6. Ekstraksi Fitur Warna
+- RGB to CMYK
+- RGB to YCbCr
+- RGB to HSV

+## 7. GLCM